Heartbroken Friends stars among those paying tribute to Matthew Perry

 The American-Canadian star died in an apparent drowning, his representative told NBC News.

-Perry played king of sarcasm Chandler in all 10 seasons of Friends on NBC from 1994 to 2004, with the show catapulting him and the rest of the young cast – Jennifer Aniston, David Schwimmer, Matt LeBlanc, Lisa Kudrow and Courteney Cox – to global fame.
+Perry played sarcastic self-sabotager Chandler in all 10 seasons of Friends on NBC from 1994 to 2004, with the show catapulting him and the rest of the young cast – Jennifer Aniston, David Schwimmer, Matt LeBlanc, Lisa Kudrow and Courteney Cox – to global fame.

 Supporting actors from Friends are among those who have led tributes to Perry.